Quantum algorithm for calculation of transition amplitudes in hybrid tensor networks

 Thus, the SVD contraction method is exponentially more efficient than the Monte-Carlo contraction method in terms of the sampling cost.

 We present numerical calculations for $\gamma / \|N_{const} \|_{op}$ in order to check the superiority of the SVD contraction method over the Monte-Carlo contraction method.
 We obtain $10,000$ samples of $N_{const}$ and $\|N_{const} \|_{op}$ by the procedure in Sec.~\ref{Contraction of non-Hermitian matrices} and $\gamma$ from the Pauli decomposition of $N_{const}$.
-We show the average of the ratio $\gamma / \|N_{const} \|_{op}$ in Fig.~\ref{fig:GammaNopRatio_1col}(a) and we found that the average value is about $1.4$ for any $n$.
-Therefore, from the Eq.~(\ref{Eq: gamma/Nop}) and of the result in Fig.~\ref{fig:GammaNopRatio_1col}(a), we can conclude that the SVD contraction method is expected to be $O((1.4)^{2k})$ times faster on average than the Monte-Carlo contraction method.
+Fig.~\ref{fig:GammaNopRatio_1col}(a) shows the average of the ratio $\gamma / \|N_{const} \|_{op}$; we found that the average value is about $1.4$ for any $n$.
+Therefore, from Eq.~(\ref{Eq: gamma/Nop}) and the result in Fig.~\ref{fig:GammaNopRatio_1col}(a), we can conclude that the SVD contraction method is expected to be $O((1.4)^{2k})$ times faster on average than the Monte-Carlo contraction method.